How to Use and Care for your Peg Tube

 Your healthcare provider will tell you when and how often to use your PEG tube for feedings.
-You may need a bolus, intermittent, or continuous feeding.
-A bolus feeding is when formula is give over a short period of time.
+A bolus feeding means nutrition is given over a short period of time.
 An intermittent feeding is scheduled for certain times throughout the day.
 Continuous feedings run all the time.
-Ask your healthcare provider which method is best for you:
+The following are types of PEG tube systems:

-- Use a gravity drip bag.
-Connect the tubing from the gravity drip bag to the end of the PEG tube.
-Pour the formula into a gravity drip bag.
-Hang the bag on a medical pole, a hanger, or other device.
-Adjust the flow rate on the tubing according to your healthcare provider's instructions.
-Formula will flow into the PEG tube.
-Ask how long it should take to complete your feeding.
+- A gravity drip bag allows liquid food to drip more slowly into the PEG tube.
+The tubing from the gravity drip bag is connected to the end of the PEG tube.
+You will pour the liquid into the bag.
+The bag hangs on a medical pole or similar device.
+You can adjust the flow rate on the tubing according to your healthcare provider's instructions.

-- Use a feeding pump.
-You may use an electric pump to control the flow of the formula into your PEG tube.
+- An electric feeding pump controls the flow of the liquid food into your PEG tube.
 Your healthcare provider will teach you how to set up and use the pump.

 How do I care for my PEG tube?

 - Always flush your PEG tube before and after each use.
 This helps prevent blockage from formula or medicine.
-Use at least 2 tablespoons (30 milliliters) of water to flush the tube.
+Use at least 30 milliliters (mL) of water to flush the tube.
 Follow directions for flushing your PEG tube.

 - If your PEG tube becomes clogged, try to unclog it as soon as you can.
-Flush your PEG tube with a 60 milliliter (mL) syringe filled with warm water.
+Flush your PEG tube with a 60 mL syringe filled with warm water.
 Never use a wire to unclog the tube.
 A wire can poke a hole in the tube.
-Your healthcare provider may have you use a special medicine or a plastic brush to help unclog your tube.
+Your healthcare provider may have you use a medicine or a plastic brush to help unclog your tube.

 - Check the length of the tube from the end to where it goes into your body.
 If it gets longer, it may be at risk for coming out.
 If it gets shorter, let your healthcare provider know right away.

-- Check the bumper (piece that goes around the tube, next to your skin).
+- Check the bumper.
+The bumper is a piece that goes around the tube, next to your skin.
 It should be snug against your skin.
 Tell your healthcare provider if the bumper seems too tight or too loose.

 - Use an alcohol pad to clean the end of your PEG tube.
-Do this before you connect tubing or a syringe to your PEG tube and after you remove it.
-When you disconnect tubing or a syringe from your PEG tube, do not let the end of the PEG tube touch anything.
+Clean before you connect tubing or a syringe to your PEG tube and after you remove it.
+Do not let the end of the PEG tube touch anything.

 How do I care for the skin around my PEG tube?

 - Clean the skin around your tube 1 to 2 times each day.
-Ask your healthcare provider what you should use to clean your skin.
-Check for redness and swelling in the area where the tube goes into your body.
+Ask your provider what you should use to clean your skin.
+Check for redness, swelling, or pus in the area where the tube goes into your body.
 Check for fluid draining from your stoma (the hole where the tube was put in).